 Our network of farmers markets, Youthmarkets, Fresh Food Box pick-ups, and Greenmarket Co. ensures that all New Yorkers have access to the freshest, healthiest local food.

-Celebrating the Ingenuity of Bakers and Chefs Across New York City
+Celebrating the Ingenuity of Bakers and Chefs Across the Region

 Annie Moss, co-owner of Seastar Bakery

 Let's take a trip to the west coast to meet our next Innovator, Annie Moss.
 Moss currently co-owns one of the hippest and most forward-thinking bakeries in Portland, Seastar Bakery.

 Moss once played an integral role in the development of GRGP.
 In 2011, while studying environmental policy at the New School in NYC, Moss connected with Heidi Dolnick, then working on a farmland retention project at GrowNYC.
 Soon after, they both began working with GrowNYC's fledgling grains project, where Moss helped develop promotional materials such as GRGP's "15 Reasons to Eat Locally Grown Grains."
 After grad school, Annie moved to Portland, OR.
 She feared she'd have to shift focus due to the narrowness of the field of regional grains, and was pleasantly surprised by Portland's interest in wellness and overall locavore nature.
 Annie quickly realized that there was interest in local grains in the Pacific Northwest, and she got a job as general manager at Tabor Bread.
 "In New York, Greenmarket provides a level of coordination and organization that is unrivaled in other parts of the country.
 Tabor Bread has a different aesthetic than other Portland bakeries, one focused on advocating for local grains and its integral role in the food system."